ft-scobra/COMP-1850-Final-Project/README.md

-This is the first ever website project.
+This is my first ever website project.
 I have never learnt CSS and JavaScript before this.
 What little HTML that I knew was from middle school computer science class.
 All the HTML, CSS and Javascript that I learnt later was at BCIT's COMP-1850.

 It took me several hours just to get something simple done in CSS, but over time, I got more and more used to it.